maxitect/blog/public/posts/accessibility-beyond-compliance-real-patterns-for-react-and-tailwind.md

 Four months ago, I completed the [_WAI0.1x: Introduction to Web Accessibility_ certification](https://www.edx.org/learn/web-accessibility/the-world-wide-web-consortium-w3c-introduction-to-web-accessibility).
 What started as professional development quickly became a fundamental shift in how I approach web development.
 Recently, whilst building a bilingual band website for a client at [Tandem Creative Dev](https://runintandem.com/), I discovered the gap between accessibility theory and modern framework implementation, and why that gap matters more than I initially realised.

-Hold tight, this is a long one, so I've included a **tl;dr** below if you're just here for accessibility guidance in Next.js and Tailwind.
+Hold tight, this is a long one, so I've included a **tl;dr** below if you're just here for accessibility insights in Next.js and Tailwind.

+---

 ## TL;DR: Accessibility in Next.js + Tailwind